-Go behind-the-scenes of LOW-CARB in Poland with this 5th special feature.
-We interviewed Lukasz Franek (Director of the Public Transport Board of Krakow) and Maciej Zacher (Gmina Skawina) who together lead the polish partners in the LOW CARB project.
-Find out who they are, their rebellious histories, and how they move the wheels of change...
+Go behind-the-scenes of LOW-CARB in Poland with the 5th special feature.
+Lukasz Franek (Director of the Public Transport Board of Krakow) & Maciej Zacher (Gmina Skawina) together lead polish partners in the LOW CARB.
+Find out who they are, their rebellious histories, and how they move the wheels of change.
+Read more...

 Various partnering regions of the LOW-CARB project participated in this year's EU Mobility Week (EMW).
 The annual event promotes sustainable forms of mobility and transportation.
 LOW-CARB's partnering regions Brno (CZ), Leipzig (GER), Krakow and Skawina (PL), as well as Parma (IT), collectively organised over 40 events and activities promoting low-carbon mobility.
 Read more...